ItSerje/form-from-json-generator/README.md

 You can donwload json sample, modify it and upload again to generate your custom form.

+## Technical Requirements

+Create generator of custom forms based on fields described in json (array of objects).

+For each field pass a component name, label, placeholder, validations and othe required data.

+Ensure json schema validation in order to prevent app failure not just in the process of rendering, but also during form filling.

 ## Json Schema

 General validations include unknown keys detection as well as value type checking.
 Some properties may be required.